Sanders portrait: Provenance

-An oral tradition, documented in Stephanie Nolen's Shakespeare's Face (2002), holds that for 400 years the portrait was passed down in the family while knowledge of its existence remained private.
 Its ownership can be verified back as far as 1909 when M. H. Spielmann studied the painting - at which time it was in the possession of T. Hale Sanders, who had taken ownership of it from his uncle through his father.
 Thomas (T.) Hale Sanders is the great grandfather of Lloyd Sullivan.
 In early 1919 Agnes Hales Sanders, grandmother of Lloyd Sullivan, travelled from Montreal to London to reclaim the Sanders Portrait.
 Since then it has been held in Montreal and Ottawa.

 The portrait's existence was made public in May 2001 by Lloyd Sullivan.
-Since then has undergone multiple tests and been shown in art galleries, including the National Portrait Gallery in London.
+Since then, it has been shown in art galleries including the National Portrait Gallery in London.